HerrZatacke/dither-pattern-gen/README.md

 const z2 = [220, 222, 224, 226, 228, 230, 233, 235, 237, 239, 241, 244, 246, 248, 250, 252]; // 220 to 252
 ```

-These three sequences can be plotted like this:
+These three sequences can be plotted like this (click to enlarge):
 [![Plotted pattern](doc/single_pattern.png)](doc/single_pattern.png)

 This can be done with all four groups: